redbadger/awesome-badger/ruiramos/nextjs-github-netlify/README.md

 ```

 So after our environment and dependencies are set up, we're running tests
-(I'm assuming you have them!) and building the project using the Netlify CLI,
+(assuming you have them 😅) and building the project using the Netlify CLI,
 and finally deploying with the `--prod` flag, which makes it a production
 deployment to the live site.
 We're using the TOKEN and ID secrets we've defined
 earlier on the `build` and `deploy` commands.